ok-ryoko/zig-notes/notes/allowzero.md

 It is possible to initialize a variable of type `?*allowzero T`.
 This type seems to have limited practical utility beyond testing the compiler's casting behavior.

+Zig doesn't account for the fact that on some targets whether a pointer may or may not be `allowzero` depends on its [address space](./address-space.md).

 The `allowzero` attribute is meaningful only for standalone/freestanding programs and on systems that allow mapping the zero address for, e.g., emulating legacy environments.

 ## Further reading ##